This page contains information on certain subjects relating to St Marys church:

 Myra and a friend, Florence Courage, were (Joan suggests) two of 'three converts, the first for many years' received by a seemingly inspirational French priest, Fr Edward Chauvat, during the ten months that he spent in Glastonbury as convent chaplain (1919-20).
 It also would seem most likely that it was Myra who contributed the chapter 'Reminiscences of an old parishioner of St Mary's' which was found in the potted history of the the parish that was published to commemorate the church's 'Silver Jubilee' in 1966.2

-Joan, whose maiden name was Marsh, made her first Holy Communion in 1928 - perhaps at the hands of Fr Burdett (a former Jesuit, who had served at St Aloysiss', Oxford, 1922-24, when presumably he and Christopher Hollis - then an undergraduate at Balliol, and a recent convent became acquainted).
-If not, then it was shortly after he took sick leave, and two Carmelite priests (from Wincanton?) 'supplied' until the arrival Fr O'Bryne (in 1929).
+Joan, whose maiden name was Marsh, made her first Holy Communion in 1928 - perhaps at the hands of Fr Burdett (a former Jesuit, who had served at St Aloysius', Oxford, 1922-24, when presumably he and Christopher Hollis - then an undergraduate at Balliol, and a recent convent became acquainted).
+If not, then it was shortly after he took sick leave, and two Carmelite priests (from Wincanton?) 'supplied' until the arrival Fr O'Beirne (in 1929).

 Joan was educated at the Convent school between the ages of 4 and 14 (1923-1933), she particularly remembers the names of two of the 'nuns' who taught her: sisters Aloysius and Sebastian, and also Miss Farrell - a lay teacher who later joined the order, as St Patricia (subsequently headmistress, and eventually superior at Frome convent).
 Joan's favourite subject was 'sports' (netball and rounders), although she did quite like English lessons!
 Her father was a great sportsman (she recollects) - playing soccer for Street, and umpiring cricket the the Victoria Club - despite the TB he contracted, whilst serving as a Sergeant in the Royal Artillery in the Great War.

-She married Bert Gifford (who died in 2001) on 14th September 1939, shortly after the outbreak of the Second World War - by 'special licence' - at the church of SS Joseph and Teresa (Wells) by Glastonbury's dynamic, young PP (Fr Michael Fitzpatrick) as our church was in the process of being rebuilt.
+Joan married Bert Gifford (who died in 2001) on 14th September 1939, shortly after the outbreak of the Second World War - by 'special licence' - at the church of SS Joseph and Teresa (Wells) by Glastonbury's dynamic, young PP (Fr Michael Fitzpatrick) as our church was in the process of being rebuilt.
 The foundation stone had been laid and blessed, by Bishop Lee (by whom she had been confirmed in her early teens) just two month earlier - in service within the shell of the present church, that she may have attended.
 Her otherwise good memory fails her on that point!

 1 In the 1970s, our Parish priest (1968-72) Fr John O'Connor for a while offered a Sunday evening Mass specifically for parishioners living in Street.
 This was celebrated in the 'Henderson Room', attached to what was then Street surgery and formerly Strode school.